 There are two levels of SEO optimization on YouTube:

 - At video level

 SEO For YouTube at Channel Level

-The first step in optimizing your YouTube channel for SEO is to get your brand information right.
+The first step in this YouTube SEO Checklist is to get your brand information right.
 Whether you have a personal YouTube channel or a business one, your identity should be all over your channel.

 This will increase your brand awareness in the YouTube community and increase your visibility.